Pine Mountain Settlement School

-The Silver Jubilee of 1938 was a celebratory fund-raising year for Pine Mountain Settlement School.
+The Silver Jubilee of 1938 was a celebratory fundraising year for Pine Mountain Settlement School.
 In service to the mountains of Kentucky for 25 years, the School sought to celebrate the founders and the accomplishments of the School over its first quarter century.
 The Silver Jubilee of 1938 was essentially a capital campaign that endeavored to make it possible to build a new building that would serve as a hospitality center for the School.

 In describing the accomplishment of the institution, Director Glyn Morris pointed out that

 Today Pine Mountain serves as a boarding school for over one hundred students of high school age, and through its community work touches the lives of hundreds of people in an intensely rural area.
-Its two extension centers serve in numerous neighborly ways; the Infirmary, with its staff of doctor and nurse, provides health service otherwise unobtainable; its corps of students, visiting homes and working in the elementary schools of the area, provides an invaluable help as they themselves are trained in ways of rendering service.
+Its two extension centers [Line Fork and Big Laurel Settlements] serve in numerous neighborly ways; the Infirmary, with its staff of doctor and nurse, provides health service otherwise unobtainable; its corps of students, visiting homes and working in the elementary schools of the area, provides an invaluable help as they themselves are trained in ways of rendering service.
 This program within the School itself emphasizes learning by doing and offers many opportunities for practical experience.
 Students pay an entrance fee of ten dollars and monthly tuition of seven dollars and fifty cents.
 Under supervision, they prepare the food, work the farm, do repairs and other chores, in return for room and board.
 Under a well organized guidance plan, each student follows an individualized program.
 No marks or credits are given.
 Students send their own reports to parents in the form of a letter supplemented by the School’s evaluation….

 From the beginning, Pine Mountain has given much attention to the folklore of the Highlands and has consistently fostered, whenever possible both in and out of the School, the appreciation of this cultural heritage.
 Songs and folk dances are a natural and delightful part of the daily life; at the School the country dances and the running set are the popular recreation.

-In the 1938 October edition of the Notes of the Pine Mountain Settlement School and in a special Silver Jubilee Notes, Morris outlined the capital campaign, the mission of the School, the folklore focus and the accomplishments of the first twenty-five years, as well as his own initiatives.
+In the 1938 October edition of the Notes from the Pine Mountain Settlement School and in a special Silver Jubilee Notes, Morris outlined the capital campaign, the mission of the School, the folklore focus and the accomplishments of the first twenty-five years, as well as his own initiatives.
 A large committee was formed to help the School in its capital campaign efforts.
-It was comprised of internal staff, board members and friends of the School.
+It was comprised of internal staff, board members, and friends of the School.
 Student testimony was also enlisted, as seen in this comment by a student in October Notes:

 In mining camps there is little natural beauty left, Most of the landscape is marred by tipples and slate dumps.
 We see none of that in our life over here.
 Yet we are taught to take care of the trees and flowers left.
 We could begin in our own yard.
 For when we go home the responsibility of our community lies on us as on others.